-- 8.4.
-EV is described as the total value of the equity in a business plus the value of its debt and debt related liabilities, minus any cash or cash equivalents to meet those liabilities. - 8.5.
-Adjusted Enterprise Value is derived as EV as defined above plus cash or cash equivalents of the SPVs as at 31st March 2023. - 8.6.
-The fair EV of the SPVs is estimated using DCF method.
-The valuation requires Investment Manager to make certain assumptions about the model inputs including forecast cash flows, discount rate, and credit risk. - 8.7.
+- 7.4.
+EV is described as the total value of the equity in a business plus the value of its debt and debt related liabilities, minus any cash or cash equivalents to meet those liabilities. - 7.5.
+Adjusted Enterprise Value is described as the Enterprise Value plus any closing cash or cash equivalents as at the date of valuation. - 7.6.
+Adjusted Enterprise Value ("Adj.
+EV") is described as the Enterprise Value plus any closing cash or cash equivalents as at the date of valuation. - 7.7.
+The fair EV of the SPVs are estimated using DCF method.
+The valuation requires Investment Manager to make certain assumptions about the model inputs including forecast cash flows, discount rate, and credit risk. - 7.8.
 Valuation is based on estimates of future financial performance or opinions, which represent reasonable expectations at a particular point of time, but such information, estimates or opinions are not offered as predictions or as assurances that a particular level of income or profit will be achieved, a particular event will occur or that a particular price will be offered or accepted.
-Actual results achieved during the period covered by the prospective financial analysis will vary from these estimates and the variations may be material. - 8.8.
+Actual results achieved during the period covered by the prospective financial analysis will vary from these estimates and the variations may be material. - 7.9.
 Accordingly, I have conducted sensitivity analysis on certain model inputs, the results of which are as indicated below: - 1.
 WACC by increasing / decreasing it by 0.5% - 2.
 WACC by increasing / decreasing it by 1.0% - 3.
-Revenue of Toll SPVs by increasing / decreasing it by 10% - 4.
-Operation and Maintenance Expenses by increasing / decreasing it by 20%
+Expenses by increasing / decreasing it by 20% - 4.
+Revenue of Toll SPVs by increasing / decreasing it by 10%